Chamber names Small Business of the Year award recipients - Shelby County Reporter

 Brown said the group felt it was extremely important to recognize local small businesses even though the traditional, in-person awards luncheon could not be held because of the COVID-19 pandemic.

-All nominees were reviewed by an independent panel of judges in the areas of staying power, growth and number of employees, increase in sales and or unit volume, response to adversity and evidence of contributions to the community, according to Chamber President and CEO Kirk Mancer.
+All nominees were reviewed by an independent panel of judges in the areas of staying power, growth and number of employees, increase in sales and/or unit volume, response to adversity and evidence of contributions to the community, according to Chamber President and CEO Kirk Mancer.

 The 2020 Small Business of the Year award nominees were: 2 Pesos Cantina, 4th & Inches Nutrition, 12 Stones Staffing & Consulting, A.C.
 Legg Inc., Bay Leaf Modern Indian Cuisine, Beignets and Lattes, Boohaker Family & Cosmetic Dentistry, Brown Sugar Desserts by Renea, Buck Creek Coffee, By George, Candlewood Suites Alabaster, Chelsea Coffee House, Chelsea Fitness Facility, Chiropractic Today, Columbiana Tractor, Complete Communication Services, Cowart Drug Company, Dale’s Southern Grill, Dr. James Beretta PC, The Garden Market, Happy’s Variety Store, Iconic Custom Carts